 What surprised almost everyone, however, was Annapolis Police Chief Michael Pristoop’s testimony at the Maryland General Assembly.
 The General Assembly was having hearings on legislation to legalize or decriminalize marijuana.

-The Chief testifed against the bill, saying that there had been 37 deaths from marijuana overdoses in Colorado since pot was legalized this year.
-The source of his information was a satrical publication and, of course, the story was a satire and untrue.
+The Chief testified against the bill, saying that there had been 37 deaths from marijuana overdoses in Colorado since pot was legalized this year.
+The source of his information was a satirical publication and, of course, the story was a satire and untrue.
 The testimony was so preposterous, it apparently went viral.
 (It is generally accepted in the scientific community that one cannot overdose on marijuana.)

-Put aside the question of whether pot should be legalized, shouldn’t the chief law enforcement office of Annapolis Maryland know the law he is enforcing and the effect of the illegal drugs?
+Put aside the question of whether pot should be legalized, shouldn’t the chief law enforcement officer of Annapolis Maryland know the law he is enforcing and the effect of the illegal drugs?
 Marijuana is not an opiate.
 It is an herb.
 Many would say marijuana is a mellow herb.
-The “anti marijuana” focus over the years has been that it is a gateway drug, not that it results in violence or drug overdoses.
-There are legitimate disagreements which should be discussed in the decision about whether to legalize pot.
+The “anti-marijuana” focus over the years has been that it is a gateway drug, not that it results in violence or drug overdoses.
+There are legitimate disagreements that should be discussed in the decision about whether to legalize pot.
 But let’s properly identify the legitimate disagreements before we talk about them.